duchene/ClockstaRX/README.md

 ![logo](example.fig.1.png)

-ClockstaRX will also generate two PDF files.
+ClockstaRX will also generate two PDF files when using make.plots = T.

 The first PDF in this case is called example.clockstarx.PCA.pdf, and shows the space of clocks with loci coloured by several basic variables that could explain the distribution of loci (number of taxa per locus, missing data, branch support, tree length, clocklikeness, topological distance to species tree).
-Warmer colours indicate greater values in every case.
+Warm colours indicate high values of each variable.

 The first column shows raw data and the second shows data corrected by the mean across all loci (or residual rates, as proposed by Bedford and Hartl, 2008, Mol.
 Biol.
 Evol.
 25(8), 1631-1638).